 Operational risks that arise from the external landscape include the exposure that DAS UK fails to understand and/or plan for loss of key partners, resulting in loss of distribution capacity and disintermediation.
-Although DAS UK recognises concentration risk as a key source of uncertainty external perspective; it is difficult to significantly dilute the exposure as larger partners exist in the market place and continue to be a desirable from a growth perspective.
-The focus for proactively managing the risk is to continue to diversify our relationships and allow for improved resilience in respect of the loss of a key partner relationship.
+Although DAS UK recognises concentration risk; it is difficult to significantly dilute the exposure as larger partners exist in the market place and continue to be desirable from a growth and profitability perspective.
+The focus for proactively managing the risk is to continue to diversify our relationships and allow for improved resilience in respect of the loss of a single partner.